PyVRP/PyVRP/docs/source/setup/why_pyvrp.rst

 ------------------------

 Each of the projects we consider her has its own strengths and weaknesses, depending on where the project's focus lies.
-We do not aim for a completely exhaustive discussion, but instead try to focus on the following aspects: *scale*, *solution quality*, *project activity*, *ease of modification*, and *ease of use*.
+We do not aim for a completely exhaustive discussion, but instead try to focus on the following aspects: *scale*, *solution quality*, *project activity*, *ease of use*, and *ease of modification*.
 The following table provides a subjective overview of the relative strenghts of each project.
 We discuss these further below.